stevearrants/style/docs/interfacewriting.md

 ### Introduction

-Include a short two- or three-sentence summary about the document to help the reader confirm whether they're in the right place, and also to improve searchability.
+Include a short two- or three-sentence summary about the document to help the reader confirm whether they're in the right place.
+This will also improve searchability.

 ### Interface elements